openharmony/docs/en/device-dev/driver/driver-platform-watchdog-develop.md

         For details, see [Available APIs](#available-apis).

-4. Debug the driver.
+4.  \(Optional\) Debug the driver.
-    -   \(Optional\) For new drivers, verify basic functions, for example, verify the information returned after the connect operation and whether the watchdog timer is successfully set.
+    For new drivers, verify basic functions, for example, verify the information returned after the connect operation and whether the watchdog timer is successfully set.

 ## Development Example<a name="section1832270347160117"></a>